Working in Thailand Personal Tax Compliance

-Personal income tax compliance for foreigners working in Thailand is not only determined according to the tax laws of Thailand, but also determined according to:
+Personal income tax compliance for working in Thailand is not just determined according to the tax laws of Thailand, but also determined according to the Thai:

 Personal Income Tax Compliance

 Whilst not being particularly sophisticated, the Thailand Revenue Code's personal income tax compliance laws are quite encompassing, requiring Thailand-resident foreigners who work in Thailand to pay personal income tax on:

-And as the Thailand personal income tax laws also contain strict withholding tax provisions that require all employers to withhold the personal income tax at the time of payment, and as the Thailand Immigration and Labor laws require proof of the employer's payment of the withholding tax to the Revenue Department, foreigners working in Thailand do not self-pay personal tax in Thailand.
+And as the Thailand personal tax laws contain strict withholding tax provisions that require employers to withhold the tax at the time of payment, and as the Thailand Immigration and Labor laws require proof of the employer's payment of the withholding tax to the Revenue Department, foreigners working in Thailand do not self-pay personal tax in Thailand.

 This Tax Insight is general information only.
 It should not be used to determine any particular matter without consulting with an experienced Thailand tax advisor.